By Courtney Beals

 The work of restoration must include addressing the systemic barriers to housing, employment, and community networks, among other things, that returning citizens face upon release.
 Furthermore, the work of restoration falls not only to the government, but also to citizens, faith-based organizations, universities, and congregations.

-In honor of Second Chance Month, Shared Justice is featuring a series throughout the month of April to explore various aspects of the criminal justice system and identify opportunities for reform and restoration.
+In honor of Second Chance Month, Shared Justice is featuring a series throughout the month of April and May to explore various aspects of the criminal justice system and identify opportunities for reform and restoration.
 The series will help us collectively discern what justice requires to ensure all individuals, including returning citizens, have the ability to flourish.
 The articles in this series will reflect on topics ranging from higher education and religious freedom protections, voting rights for returning citizens, and the role that faith-based organizations are playing in serving families of current and formerly incarcerated individuals.

 As young adults, we have the ability to shape what happens next.
 We have a responsibility to seek justice for the millions of individuals, families, and communities impacted by the criminal justice system.
 Join us in the month ahead as we highlight and explore opportunities for reform and restoration in the criminal justice system.